Machine Learning Who to Nudge: Causal vs Predictive Targeting in a Field Experiment on Student Financial Aid Renewal

 where $\hat{f}(x)$ is an estimate of $f(x)$ and $b$ is a threshold.
 We can implement this policy efficiently using any off-the-shelf machine-learning predictor that predicts filing by the deadline from available variables in the absence of an experiment, since $f(x) = \E[Y|X{=}x, T{=}0]$.

 We provide an evaluation of this predictive policy using random-forest predictions $\hat{f}(x)$ in \autoref{fig:policy_V1} as the ``Negative Baseline'' method.
 This specific policy performs significantly worse than the policy based on the causal estimation of treatment effects.
-Indeed, we estimate that the outcome $\E[Y(\hat{\pi}^{\text{predictive}}_b(X))]$ of the prediction-based approach is considerably worse than assigning the same number of people randomly, across choices of the threshold $b$: If we chose the half of students with a below-median probability of filing at baseline, we would only increase total filing from 36.5\% to around 38.5\%, for a gain of less than a third of the total.
+Indeed, we estimate that the outcome $\E[Y(\hat{\pi}^{\text{predictive}}_b(X))]$ of the prediction-based approach is considerably worse than assigning the same number of people randomly, across choices of the threshold $b$: If we chose students with a below-median probability of filing at baseline, we would only increase total filing from 36.5\% to around 38.5\%, for a gain of less than a third of the total.